 Queen Elizabeth National Park, Uganda

-Ishasha Wilderness Camp enjoys an isolated setting in the remote southern Ishasha sector of Queen Elizabeth National Park on the Ntungwe River.
-The region is famed for its tree-climbing lions, which can sometimes be spotted resting in the branches of the large fig trees in the area.
-Ten spacious framed canvas tents are situated in the wooded area beside the river, each comfortably furnished with large mosquito-netted beds and an en suite bathroom and dressing area with hot and cold running water, hot ‘bush-style' showers, and an eco-friendly flush toilet.
-A central lounge, dining and bar area under cool thatch provides a comfortable environment for meals and relaxing during the day.
-A shaded area beside the river offers al fresco dining and an evening fireplace for guests to relax with sundowners and share their day’s experiences.
+Ishasha Wilderness Camp enjoys an isolated setting on the Ntungwe River in the remote southern Ishasha sector of Queen Elizabeth National Park.
+The region is famed for its tree-climbing lions, which can sometimes be spotted in the branches of the large fig trees in the area.
+Ten spacious framed canvas tents are situated in the wooded area beside the river, furnished with large mosquito-netted beds.
+En suite bathrooms have a dressing area, hot and cold running water, "bush-style" showers, and an eco-friendly flush toilet.
+A central lounge, dining room and bar area under cool thatch provide a comfortable and convivial environment for meals and relaxing.
+A shaded area beside the river offers al fresco dining and a fireplace for guests to relax around over sundowners, sharing their day’s experiences.
 The camp is designed to be as low-impact as possible, with carefully limited usage of water, power and other resources.
-Solar power is used for lighting, with power outlets limited to a central area that has been allocated for recharging cameras and other small electronic devices.
-Wireless Internet access is available.
+Solar power is used for lighting, with power outlets limited to a central area allocated for recharging cameras and other small electronic devices.
+Wi-Fi access is available.